 The Salamanca program is a 12-credit program.
 It is possible for students to take an additional course.

 Students will enroll in a mixture of required and elective courses and be in the advanced track or suprior track, based on if they will take SPAN 340 in Salamanca (advanced track) or if they have completed it prior to the program (superior track).
 IES Abroad will administer an online language placement test and an oral exam.
 Based on the results, students will be placed into the appropriate IES Abroad grammar and conversation courses.

 Pre-requisite: SPAN 324/328

-- One elective course at either the IES Abroad Center or UPSA (3 credits).
+- One elective course at the IES Abroad Center of UPSA (3 credits)